bshastry/docubot/README.md

 **Note:** DocuBot provides an estimated cost of indexing documents at the beginning of the process.
 This helps you understand the potential cost implications before proceeding.
 Please review the estimated cost and ensure that you have sufficient funds in your OpenAI account to cover the indexing process.

+For using DocuSense, pinecone API and ENVIRONMENT keys are not required.

 ## Installation

-To use DocuBot, follow these steps:
+To use DocuBot and DocuSense, follow these steps:

 1. Clone the repository: